demmings/gsSQL/README.md

 Most of the BASIC SELECT functionality is implemented, however if you want to do anything fancy, it is most likely not going to work.
 Check out the SqlTest.js to get an idea of the kind of commands that will work.

 Known Issues:

-1)  Calculated functions within calculated functions.
-So something like "select Trim(Upper(first_name)) from customers"  will not work for now.
-2)  Field and table alias syntax is not supported.
+1)  Field and table alias syntax is not supported.
 So in a JOIN situation, you will need to use the full DOT notation to reference any field from the joined table.
-The column ALIAS can be used for a column title in the return data.
+The column ALIAS can be used for a column title in the return data.  e.g.:
-3)   e.g.:

         SELECT books.id, books.title, authors.first_name, authors.last_name
             FROM books